qalle2/text-util/README.md

 Compute the MD5 hash of a file.
 Just a UI for Python's hashlib.

 ## pygrep.py
 Print lines from stdin that match a regular expression.
-Just an UI for Python's re.search().
+Just a UI for Python's re.search().

 ## split.py
 ```